superfly/docs/apps/info.html.md

 As with many flyctl commands, if you leave off the `-a` flag, `fly status` will infer the app name from the `fly.toml` file in the working directory, if there is one.

-`fly machine list` yields a different set of information for each Machine on a [V2 App](/docs/reference/apps/), including the Machine's [internal IPv6 address](/docs/reference/private-networking/):
+`fly machine list` yields a different set of information for each Machine, including the Machine's [internal IPv6 address](/docs/reference/private-networking/):

 ```cmd
 fly machine list -a testrun